Skip to main content

 When running a cluster, the necessary number of replication slots necessary to ensure correct replication is added to the value given as parameter.

-Note: Updating this propery to a value lower than the current number of replication slots will fail.
+Note: Updating this property to a value lower than the current number of replication slots will fail.

 max_wal_senders